/

 Bakers may also require a colorless vanilla extract substitute for light-colored cakes or frostings.
 While vanilla extract can turn light batters dark, vanilla powder has a more subtle effect.

-In this article, we will provide the best substitutes for vanilla extract.
-With these substitutes for vanilla extract, you can finish your sweet cravings and bake your cake.
+With these, you can finish your sweet cravings and bake your cake.
 How cool is that?

-Here are substitutes for vanilla extract.
 These can be easily found at your home.
-Let’s investigate those substitutes for vanilla extract and help you with your cake without any further ado.
+Let’s investigate and help you with your cake without any further ado.

-Imagine you got out into the kitchen to bake your favorite cake, brownie, or muffin.
+Imagine you went into the kitchen to bake your favorite cake, brownie, or muffin.
 It depends on you, though.
 Your favorite baked stuff is what you would like to imagine.
-I like baking cake the most, so I would go with a cake.
+I like baking cakes the most, so I would choose a cake.

 So, you go out into the kitchen, and you take all the ingredients, such as cocoa powder, eggs, sugar, and flour, and head out to check for vanilla extract, but you don’t have any vanilla extract left on your shelf, and you can’t even head out to your nearest local store for it.